spectrocloud/terraform-provider-spectrocloud/docs/data-sources/appliances.md

 ### Optional

+- `architecture` (String) The architecture of the appliance.
+Possible values are: 'amd64', 'arm64'.
+If not specified, all appliances are returned.
 - `health` (String) The health of the appliance.
 Possible values are: 'healthy', 'unhealthy'.
 If not specified, all appliances are returned.
 - `status` (String) The status of the appliance.
 Possible values are: 'ready', 'in-use', 'unpaired'.
 If not specified, all appliances are returned.
 - `tags` (Map of String) A list of tags to filter the appliances.